Northland Emergency Services Trust

-Our two new Sikorsky S-76C++ helicopters have continued to perform well in their work.
-We have retained a third older A model aircraft as a backup aircraft.
-Like most other ambulance operators in New Zealand, NEST receives partial funding from central government which covers approximately 80% of our total operating costs.
+Like most other ambulance operators, we receive partial funding from central government which covers approximately 75% of our total operating costs.
 The balance is covered by the community through sponsorship and donations.
-We are extremely grateful for this support and in particular our thanks go to our key sponsors – Northland Regional Council, Northpower, Top Energy and the Oxford Trust.
+We are extremely grateful for this support and in particular our continued thanks go to our key sponsors – Northland Regional Council, Northpower, Top Energy and the Oxford Trust.
 Without the support of our sponsors and the Northland public we would simply be unable to provide the service as it exists today.

-On behalf of the board I would also like to take this opportunity to thank our Board members, our dedicated operational, financial and administration staff, paramedics, hospital staff and other emergency workers who work tirelessly in support of Northland Rescue Helicopters.
+On behalf of the board I would like to take this opportunity to thank my fellow Board members, our dedicated Ops team, engineering, administration staff, hospital staff and other emergency workers who all work tirelessly in support of your rescue helicopter service.

 Following high standards of corporate governance

 The Trustees of NEST acknowledge and support the need for the highest standards of corporate governance, practice and ethical conduct by all of our Trustees and employees of the Trust.
 A copy of relevant documents from our Governance Manual can be viewed below.